huggingface/blog/quanto-diffusers.md

 - Only quantize the third text encoder ([`T5EncoderModel`](https://huggingface.co/docs/transformers/en/model_doc/t5#transformers.T5EncoderModel)) or
 - Quantize the first and third text encoders

-The table below gives an idea about the expected memory savings for various text encoder quantization combinations:
+The table below gives an idea about the expected memory savings for various text encoder quantization combinations (the diffusion transformer is quantized in all cases):

 | **Batch Size** | **Quantization** | **Quantize \nTE 1** | **Quantize \nTE 2** | **Quantize \nTE 3** | **Memory (GB)** | **Latency (Seconds)** |
 | --- | --- | --- | --- | --- | --- | --- |